HariK77/ci4-api/README.md

 - [mysqlnd](http://php.net/manual/en/mysqlnd.install.php)
 - xml (enabled by default - don't turn it off)

-If any issues instllation visit this page
+If any issues in installation visit this page
 - Make sure you have met all the server requirements mentioned [here](https://codeigniter.com/user_guide/intro/requirements.html).

 ## Installation instructions